-Since Covid-19 has struck, a global uptick of fatbergs has been reported, from London to Denver to Sydney.
+Since Covid-19 there’s a a global uptick of fatbergs, from London to Denver to Sydney.
 As many of us experience a toilet paper shortage, people are shifting what they use to wipe.
 Replacements for toilet paper are getting flushed down the toilet – leading to what have been dubbed “Coronavirus Fatbergs”.

 What is a fatberg?

 Fatbergs are large masses of solid waste which build up in our sewage systems.
 They damage our water treatment centers, leak micro-plastics into our water supply, and the cost is added to our water bills.
 According to a Water UK study, 93% of fatbergs are made up of flushed wet wipes, many of which contain plastic and are not biodegradable.
 Some wipes are even labelled biodegradable, but are made with reinforced viscose.
 Sewage systems don’t offer the right conditions for these wipes to break down.

 What is the “Coronavirus Fatberg”?

 Coronavirus Fatbergs are occurring in major cities around the world as a result of the toilet paper shortage and panic buying, and the increased use of toilet paper alternatives – especially “flushable” wipes, and unflushable paper like kitchen rolls.
 Many others are possibly throwing their cleaning and disinfectant wipes down the toilet as well.
 More than ever, we are all trying to keep our houses clean and safe.
 Regardless of why or how we use wipes, we must toss them – not flush them – in order to prevent fatbergs clogging our pipes and impacting our water treatment centers.